lzap/ufacter/README.md

 ## Differences and limitations

-There are some facts missing at the moment which are made on purpose:
+There are some differences from Facter:

-* Fact tree `identity` (uid/gid etc).
-* Ruby version (not relevant).
-* Processor speed is reported correctly (maximum GHz) while Facter reports _current_ speed in `processors.speed`.
+* Processor speed is reported correctly (maximum GHz) while Facter reports _current_ speed in `processors.speed` (I reported this as a bug in Facter).
+* Reports only mounted partitions (disks are reported correctly however).
+* Fact tree `identity` (uid/gid etc) not reported.
+* Ruby version not reported (not relevant).

 ## Additional facts